Stablecoin Classification System

 Non-USD Peg Handling

-Peg deviation for non-USD stablecoins requires knowing the USD value of the peg currency. shared/lib/peg-rates.ts derives this by computing the median price among stablecoins of each pegType (from DefiLlama data) with >$1M supply.
+Peg deviation for non-USD stablecoins requires knowing the USD value of the peg currency. shared/lib/peg-rates.ts derives this by computing the median price among stablecoins of each pegType from the stablecoins cache / DefiLlama-compatible peggedAssets rows with at least $1M supply.
 This avoids hardcoding FX rates.
-The function always returns a PegRatesResult containing both rates (the numeric lookup) and sources (which source was used per currency).
+The function always returns a PegRatesResult containing rates (the numeric lookup), sources (which source was used per currency), and counts (the number of qualifying live contributors per currency).
 The deviation is then ((price / pegRef) - 1) * 10000 basis points.

 For thin peg groups (often <3 qualifying coins), live fxFallbackRates from sync-fx-rates.ts are used when available.
 In derivePegRates(), if a peg group has fewer than 3 qualifying coins and a fallback rate exists, the fallback is used directly instead of the peer median.
 If a peg group has no qualifying live contributors at all, the same fallback rate is still published when available instead of silently reverting the peg reference to 1.
 This prevents one or two coins from becoming their own unstable peg reference and keeps thin non-USD groups stable when a provider temporarily zeroes the only live asset in that peg.

-sync-fx-rates.ts is triggered in the 15-minute quarter-hourly slot, but an internal sync-fx-rates:last-write cooldown gates upstream work to every 30 minutes.
-Frankfurter's maintained hosted API at api.frankfurter.dev (ECB data) covers EUR, GBP, CHF, BRL, JPY, IDR, SGD, TRY, AUD, ZAR, CAD, CNY, PHP, and MXN.
-CNH, RUB, UAH, and ARS are filled from the secondary fawazahmed0/currency-api path because Frankfurter/ECB does not cover the full set needed for peg evaluation.
+sync-fx-rates.ts is triggered in the 15-minute quarter-hourly slot, but scheduled time maps each invocation into a 30-minute cadence bucket.
+The first delivery claims the bucket with a generation-fenced compare-and-swap; a bucket is completed only after canonical publication, and a failed bucket remains retryable at the next quarter-hour slot.
+Frankfurter's maintained hosted API at api.frankfurter.dev (ECB data) covers EUR, GBP, CHF, BRL, JPY, IDR, SGD, TRY, AUD, ZAR, CAD, CNY, PHP, MXN, MYR, and KRW.
+CNH, RUB, UAH, ARS, KGS, NGN, XOF, and VND are filled from the secondary fawazahmed0/currency-api path because Frankfurter/ECB does not cover the full set needed for peg evaluation.
 When Frankfurter is temporarily unavailable, that same dated secondary feed can backstop the wider fiat set.
 If both Frankfurter and the existing secondary mirrors are unavailable, the worker falls through to ExchangeRate-API's daily USD reference snapshot before dropping to cached-only mode.
 If none of the live FX fetch paths respond but the last published daily references are still within their freshness cadence, the cron now carries those dated references forward as a successful live refresh instead of classifying the run as a degraded cached fallback.
 When OPENEXCHANGERATES_API_KEY is configured, the cron also runs a real-time Open Exchange Rates cross-validation pass and can promote validated realtime quotes into the cached fallback-rate set for supported pegs.

 Commodity & Non-DefiLlama Stablecoins